smitz94/Projects/Credit-card-fraud/README.md

 ### CODE EXPLATION [CREDIT_CARD_FRAUD_DETECTION.PY](https://github.com/smitz94/Projects/blob/master/Credit-card-fraud/credit_card_fraud_detection.py)
-* Seperate Target and Training data.
+* Seperate Target and Training data in the ratio 75:25.

 * Apply SMOTE to oversample the data to equalize the minority and majority classes.

 * Call the described models to train the data and predict the output.

-* Compute and plot the ROC and AUC for each described Model.
+* Compute confusion matrix, accuracy, precision, recall, ROC and AUC for each described Model and plot them to analyze.

 ### RESULTS